Published on May 12, 2022 and last reviewed on Aug 23, 2022 - 5 min read

 Rarely have some noticed the presence of worms in the blisters.

-If the child is showing flu symptoms along with rashes and blisters, one should take him or her to a doctor's consultation without fail.
-The doctor will ask for the symptoms and their duration.
+Parents or caretakers should take them to a doctor's consultation without fail if the child is showing flu symptoms along with rashes and blisters.
+The doctor may ask for the symptoms and their duration.
 Diagnosis involves identifying the bloody blisters on the body, which are typical of a tomato fever.
 The positioning of blisters in the body is important too.
 Diseases with similar symptoms like chickenpox or herpes ulcers should be ruled out.
-One may mistake it for heat boils too.
+It is also challenging to differentiate such blisters from heat boils too.

 There is no particular treatment required for tomato fever.
 The symptoms usually subside in seven to ten days.
 The doctor may prescribe: